So Fine (Electric Light Orchestra song)

 "So Fine" is the title of the fifth track from A New World Record by Electric Light Orchestra.

 Recorded in 1976 at Musicland Studios in Munich, Germany, this track is peppy and upbeat, contrasting with "Mission (A World Record)", the previous track.
 It is a typical example of ELO's (at the time) cutting-edge use of technology and recording techniques, which would become the conventional sound of pop music within 10 years.

-The middle section contains African drums and electronic percussion created by a then state of the art Moog processor, and continues with rising intensity.
+The middle section contains drums and electronic percussion created by a then state of the art Moog processor, and continues with rising intensity.
 More and more instruments join in, until the vocal again takes over.
-As it fades out, it segues into the Middle Eastern-inspired violin of "Livin' Thing".
+As the song fades out, it segues into the violin of "Livin' Thing".

 Production and composition

+"So Fine" has a vibe similar to the pre-1975 Doobie Brothers and songs such as "Listen to the Music" and "Long Train Runnin'", but more suitable for dancing.
+The music incorporates violins and "funky" rhythm guitar to a disco beat.
+The dance elements exhibit elements of the Bee Gees and of Philadelphia soul.
+In the middle of the song, the stops before each instrument returns one by one, starting with Bev Bevan's minimoog drums and then Kelly Groucutt's bass guitar.

 According to ELO drummer Bev Bevan (regarding the Moog processor):